Everything you need to know about coming along to QH.

 Bags and belongings

 Security may carry out bag checks when you enter the building.
 Although we have no strict rules about bag size we would ask that for everyone's comfort you bring as little as possible with you.
-To comply with Scottish Licensing laws, any alcohol brought in from outside will be confiscated and we ask that you do not bring in food either.
+To comply with Scottish Licensing laws, any alcohol brought in from outside will be confiscated and we ask that you do not bring in drink cans or food either.

 We do not have a blanket policy on photography and filming as this is often up to the individual artist or promoter.
 Please refer to signs on the night and do not take photos or record video if you are specifically requested not to.
 Professional photography/videography is not permitted without prior consent.